 Following three years of success with the Quality Improvement and Patient Safety Lead training programs the ACHS Improvement Academy (IA) has refined this offering.
 Evaluation of both programs has now allowed us to offer the Australian health system a reworked program which includes both key concepts and principles of quality improvement and patient safety.
 This program also includes key clinical governance concepts, consumer engagement, and the PICMoRs framework which are new concepts in the NSQHS Second Edition Standards.

-The Quality Improvement Lead Training Program (QIL) has been designed for senior staff within healthcare organisations who lead quality improvement activities including: patient based care and co-design; improvements in patient safety, outcomes, efficiency and access to services; and those who need to design new models of care particularly for chronic and complex disease management across continuums of care.
+The Quality Improvement Lead Training Program - enhancing patient safety (QIL) has been designed for senior staff within healthcare organisations who lead quality improvement and patient safety activities including: patient-based care and co-design; reducing patient harm; improving outcomes, efficiency and access to services; and those who need to design new models of care particularly for chronic and complex disease management across continuums of care.

 Course Learning Objectives:

-- Develop skills in measurement for quality improvement
+- Develop skills in Measurement for improvement, statistical process control charts

-Health care professionals with a lead role in quality improvement: clinical managers and medical heads of departments, directors of quality improvement, quality improvement managers/officers.
+Health care professionals with a lead role in quality improvement: board and executive, clinical managers, medical heads of departments, directors of quality improvement, quality improvement managers/officers.
 Clinical redesign officers, patient and family co-design leads.